Today we are going to teach you everything you’ve ever wanted to know about body fat percentage but were too afraid to ask.

 4) Body fat scales and monitors – An electrical current is sent through your body and uses “biometrical impedance analysis.”
-I don’t really like this method, as I find the number that it spits out to be horribly inaccurate; because they send an electrical current through your body, the amount of water you are carrying can drastically adjust this number.
+I don’t really like this method, as I find the number that it spits out can be horribly inaccurate.

 5) The Bod Pod – The method calculates your body fat percentage by using air displacement to measure your body mass, volume, and density.
 This is also pretty darn accurate, but also pretty darn expensive at usually around $75 per session.
 Find a bod pod location by putting in your location in the right hand column.